JustAnotherModder/JAM_Teleport/README.md

 ## Download & Installation

 ### Manually
-- Make sure you have all requirements (and their dependencies) installed correctly before continuing.
 - Download https://github.com/JustAnotherModder/JAM_Teleport/archive/master.zip
 - Extract the JAM_Teleport folder (and its contents) into your `JAM` folder, inside of your `resources` directory.
 - Open `__resource.lua` in your `JAM` folder.